 As a result, the influencer’s overall interactions volume goes up, making brands think he or she is a really popular skateboarding influencer.

-But if fake influencers are armed with phony metrics and interests to deceit brands, can marketers even fight back?
+But if fake influencers are armed with phony metrics, interests, and business deals to deceive brands, can marketers even fight back?
 And, if yes, how?

 Let’s take a look at some tactics.

 Knowing how to identify fake influencers is absolutely essential to make influencer marketing work for your business.